MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Logging_Non-Windows.md

 system as it's occurring in realtime.
 The **process** parameter filters the log data for only the `pwsh` process.
 If you have more than one instance of `pwsh` running, the **process** parameter also accepts a process ID as its value.
-The **level** parameter show messages at the specified level and below.
+The **level** parameter shows messages at the specified level and below.

 ```powershell
 log stream --process pwsh --level info